-The Test Administrator must record and score student responses as they are given; keep in mind that the order of student responses may vary depending on whether a task uses cards.
-The "Moving on" boxes in the Test Administrator's Script provide additional guidance regarding when to continue testing in a part and when to move to the next part of the test.
+The test administrator must record and score student responses as they are given; keep in mind that the order of student responses may vary depending on whether a task uses cards.
+The "Moving on" boxes in the Test Administrator Script provide additional guidance regarding when to continue testing in a part and when to move to the next part of the test.
 Administer and score all items in a level of a part of the test before deciding whether to continue to the next level of that part or to stop that part and move on to the next part.
-For example, once a student has completed all of A3, you will use their responses to determine if you should move on to A4 or to Part B. Mark all student responses by filling in the bubble completely.
+For example, once a student has completed all of A3, you will use their responses to determine if you should move on to A4 or to Part B. Mark all student responses by filling in the oval completely with a number 2 pencil.